 Holding unplanned equipment testing sessions can, therefore, help in ensuring there is compliance.
-Workers often do their level best to understand how to use various equipment knowing that they can be caught off-guard any time.
+Workers often do their level best to understand how to use various equipment, knowing that they can be caught off-guard at any time.

-An organization can perform tests on a limited number of employees at a time and monitor how every employee is handling the equipment.
+An organization can perform tests on a limited number of employees and monitor how every employee is handling the equipment.
 This is also the time to note any deviation from the accepted standards of handling equipment.

-Give the employees the opportunity to air their views about the use of different equipment.
-They should also be able to air out common errors and help them with ways of correcting those particular errors.
+Allow the employees to air their views about the use of different equipment.
+They should also air out common errors and help them with ways of correcting those particular errors.

-If the facility is not able to run tests on equipment handling, then they can be asked to describe their experience in handling various equipment in the course of their duty.
+If the facility cannot run tests on equipment handling, they can be asked to describe their experience in handling various equipment in the course of their duty.

 3. Maintain a Clean Working Environment

 The organization or healthcare facility should create a culture that promotes a safe and secure environment among its employees.
-It should come up with ways of discouraging employees to avoid spilling and cluttering within their working spaces.
+It should come up with ways of discouraging employees from avoiding spilling and cluttering within their working spaces.

-For example, the facility can create policies that reward those who maintain the highest standards of cleanliness as well as a form of punishment for those who blatantly clutter and violet rules on cleanliness and safety.
+For example, the facility can create policies that reward those who maintain the highest standards of cleanliness and a form of punishment for those who blatantly clutter and violate rules on cleanliness and safety.

 4. Stock Equipment Spare Parts

 Most healthcare facilities rely on different types of medical equipment to function effectively.
-A good quality control program should have a list of all things necessary for the equipment to operate optimally.
-All authorized employees should know where spare parts for different equipment are kept – and if possible be trained on how to replace them.
+A good quality control program should have a list of all necessary equipment to operate optimally.
+All authorized employees should know where spare parts for different equipment are kept – and, if possible, be trained on how to replace them.

-If there is equipment that requires specialized handling or maintenance, then employees should have contact numbers they can use in case of an emergency.
-The facility should also come up with alternative protocols that guarantee patient safety if equipment breaks down or is under maintenance.
-It is even better if a facility has its own specialized technicians who can respond immediately in case the equipment develops technical problems unexpectedly.
+If equipment requires specialized handling or maintenance, employees should have contact numbers they can use in case of an emergency.
+The facility should also develop alternative protocols that guarantee patient safety if equipment breaks down or is under maintenance.
+It is even better if a facility has its own specialized technicians who can respond immediately if the equipment develops technical problems unexpectedly.

 5. Educate and Train Managers